A common piece of editing advice I see all the time is :

 Kill off your darlings.
 Don’t be scared to remove chunks of your work, even if it feels precious to you.

 I often see slain darlings throughout novels and it leaves a novel with more holes than Swiss cheese and the editor try to fill in all the gaping holes with emotions.
-Readers can detect when something has been removed.

 Don’t do it.